Rob Kaiser ’13 feels lucky to be teaching physical education in Tulsa, Oklahoma.

 Sports are woven tightly into the fabric of Rob’s life.
 His grandfather is a PGA professional and his mother was a gymnast in college.
 He played basketball at LC while his twin brother wrestled at another university, and his two younger brothers are also active athletes.
 “I grew up around all sports,” he said.

-In addition to motivational family members, Kaiser credits much of his success to the mentors he had during his time at Lynchburg College.
+In addition to motivational family members, Kaiser credits much of his success to the mentors he had during his time at University of Lynchburg.
 The health physical education faculty helped him develop content knowledge and teaching skills that allowed him to enter the workforce “on a different level” than his counterparts, he said.
 Education professors Dr. Susan Thompson and Dr. Ed Polloway had profound impacts on his teaching style and his desire to serve students with special needs.

 Playing on the men’s basketball team allowed him to learn a lot from Coach Hilliary Scott, too.
 “The standard of excellence that drives the Lynchburg men’s’ basketball program, along with the guidance from Coach Scott, puts any player in a position to be successful at Lynchburg and long after graduation,” Rob said.